Vocational Assessment and Guidance from Healthywork Ltd

 • It helps employers make better hiring selections.

-• It identifies viable job requirements and make recommendations.
+• It identifies viable job requirements and makes recommendations.

 • For people with disabilities, the recommendations may also include the need for support services, assistive devices, job accommodations or address other disability-specific issues that will further the persons training or job success.